pshdev0/assembly-sub-compiler/README.md

 			map			// raw map data
 ```

-* The `images` folder contains raw data file "images" referenced by e.g. `spritedata.res`, `tiledata.res` and `map.res` which are used to generate `spritedata.bin` and `tiledata.bin` respectively.
+* The `images` folder contains raw data file "images" referenced by e.g. `spritedata.res`, `tiledata.res` and `map.res` which are used to generate `spritedata.bin`, `tiledata.bin` and `map.bin` respectively.
-* Sprites, Tiles, maps, and any other data are considered to be "images".
+* All raw data including sprites, tiles, maps, and any other data are considered to be "images", and are effectively just an array of 8-bit integers, e.g. sprites and tile image data would be consecutive RGB triples, whereas map data might just be consecutive rows containing integer tile references.
 * Raw image files can be added manually to `images/` or you can use the IDE to open your project `ROOT/` folder and manage data files that way.
+You define your data in the `.res` files.
 * You can compile manually on the command line or use the IDE; the compiler and IDE were written to be as flexible as possible.

 # Example